IPFS Content Addressing (CID Handling)

 Off-Chain: Standard String Format

-All CIDs stored within IPFS documents use standard string format — no hex encoding.
+All CIDs stored within IPFS documents use standard string format — no encoding of any kind.

 Format: Regular CID strings (Qm... or bafy...)